haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 ## Dockerize application

-After we pick the right format model, we will use Docker to package our code and serve to end user.
-The single file Docker build is not dynamic caching and huge in image size that [cost a lot in develoment](https://renovacloud.com/how-to-reduce-your-docker-image-size-for-a-faster-build-deploy/?lang=en).
+After done coding section, we will use Docker to package our code and serve to end user.
+But the traditional Docker build is not dynamic caching and huge in image size that [cost a lot in develoment](https://renovacloud.com/how-to-reduce-your-docker-image-size-for-a-faster-build-deploy/?lang=en).
 It was actually very common to have one Dockerfile to use for development (which contained everything needed to build your application), and a slimmed-down one to use for production, which only contained your application and exactly what was needed to run it.
 This has been referred to as the [builder pattern](https://refactoring.guru/design-patterns/builder).
 Maintaining two Dockerfiles is not ideal.
 To maintain only on docker file, keep inference size low and enable caching for faster re-build, we will use [multi-stage builds](https://pythonspeed.com/articles/smaller-python-docker-images/) to dockerize AI service